Last updated on November 6th, 2021 at 06:09 pm

 The name of the island is not Vidos as incorrectly reported by many, but “the island of Vido”.
 Takes its name from a former owner called Guido Malipieri, Guido paraphrased to Vido.

 Holidays and nightlife

 In Corfu island, there are places with nightlife for every taste.
 Fun for young people both locals and tourists, and nightlife for Greek tastes.

 These places are in the north of the city.
 But everywhere you will find bars for those who love good music.
-Also, all kinds of restaurants offering culinary treats.
+Also, all kinds of restaurants offer culinary treats.

 At Kaizer bridge, for example, there is a restaurant where you can eat your dinner on a platform built out over the sea.

 Using a car is not essential, although it can be very useful if you want to see as much as possible.

 Whatever your tastes are, Corfu can be your favorite Holiday destination.
 Corfu is an island of huge interest and endless natural resources.
 An island that offers high-quality holiday standards in a variety of locations with natural beauty.